By Jason Barnette

 Looking for somewhere to eat?
 The Village Grill is one of the most popular places in town – comfortable booths and fantastic food made with local ingredients are a sure win.
 At Indigenous Underground, patrons can enjoy savory meals, cocktails, and desserts whipped up by Chef Trudy.
 The Rough House proudly boasts, “Hot dogs are the reason we’ve been in business for eighty-nine years!”
 The small hole-in-the-wall eatery on Court Square is a great place for a quick meal.

-As you leave town, consider making a quick stop at Daily Bread Bakery for freshly baked bread, seasonal butters and spreads, and a large assortment of pastries to take home.
+As you leave town, consider making a quick stop at Swartzentruber’s Bakery for freshly baked bread, cinnamon rolls, and a large assortment of pastries to take home.

 Where to Stay in Abbeville

-Sharon Manor Bed & Breakfast is located a short drive from downtown in a gorgeous old home.
+Sharon Manor Bed & Breakfast is located a short drive from downtown in a gorgeous building that was an old schoolhouse in a previous life.
 The individual rooms are exquisitely decorated with modern furnishings and hardwood floors.
+While the rooms are fantastic, breakfast is the real show here and is absolutely delicious!

 Clinton – Population 8,380